mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Database-as-a-Service
-A database hosted in the cloud on a pay per use basis, for example Amazon Web Services
+A database hosted in the cloud on a pay per use basis, for example Amazon Web Services and Amazon Athena.

 ## Database Management System (DBMS)
 Database Management System is software that